hmccode/hmccode.github.io/_posts/2016-10-02-mosaic-sites-deployment.md

 ![Queue New Build](http://i.imgur.com/WfTyx4x.png)

+*If you do not see the site that you need to deploy, please let us know and we will add it for you.*

 After the confirmation, this will request a new build.
 The build might be queued waiting for a host to start it or might be started right away.
 In either case, you will see a blue screen which shows compiling and deploying to the site:

 ![Build Process Running](http://i.imgur.com/rqHcY8f.png)